-For some feeding into the compulsion relieves the anxiety momentarily but then produces more anxiety and so the cycle continues and the obsessor repeats forever, so it would seem.
+For some, feeding into the compulsion relieves the anxiety momentarily but then produces more anxiety, and so the cycle continues and the obsession repeats forever, so it would seem.
 S/he/they becomes lost in these obsessions and compulsions.

-For others their compulsions relieve anxiety and keep it at bay, like a preference on how to live.
-These individuals have strict rituals that they feel they must adhere to so that their anxiety stays at bay.
+For others, their compulsions relieve anxiety and keep it at bay, like a preference on how to live.
+These individuals have strict rituals that they feel they must adhere to so their anxiety stays at bay.

 Both types, for lack of a better word, are controlled by their obsessions and compulsions.